Mokoth/AWS/CloudPractioner/projects.md

 - Recognize options for connecting to Amazon EC2 instances.

 Practice Lab Goals
-- Create an AS3
-- Enable static web hosting
-- Secure the S3 bucket by using a bucket policy
+- Explore Amazon EC2 instance types
+- Filter EC2 instances based on their attributes.
+- Connect to an EC2 instance using Amazon EC2 Connect
+- View instance metadata using the instance public IP address
+- Start and stop EC2 instance by using Amazon EC2 console

 Project 4 - Networking Concepts